Early History of Braille Translators and Embossers

 In the spring of 1982, David Holladay purchased a BrailleEmboss from MIT.
 His unit was driven by an ASCII code, identical to the code we now know as the "North American ASCII system", except that two characters were reversed.
 In the 1969-1971 timeframe, MIT connected BraillEmboss machines at the National Braille Press (and other locations) via telecommunications with computers at MIT.
 When they did this, they found that the binary code was not workable and switched production to an ASCII code which is still in use today.
 For the record, the transition from the MIT BraillEmboss code to the standard today swaps dots 6 with the "ow" sign.

-Duxbury System has created a webpage: Documents on Automated Braille Production: An Historical Resource.
+Duxbury Systems has created a webpage: Documents on Automated Braille Production.
 Those who study the history of automated braille production will find this material useful.